Healthy Living and Active Lifestyles opportunities

 Being There is a registered charity that provides support to people with cancer and other life-limiting illnesses, their carers and families.
 Its support includes befriending, respite sitting, hospital transport, social activities and practical help such as shopping.
 It also offers counselling services for its clients.

 George House Trust provides a range of services for people living with HIV; from advice and advocacy to counselling, peer support and financial help.
-They deliver awareness raising activities and undertake anti-stigma work in a variety of settings including schools, colleges, churches and voluntary organisations.
+It delivers awareness raising activities and undertake anti-stigma work in a variety of settings including schools, colleges, churches and voluntary organisations.

 North West Air Ambulance Charity is the helicopter emergency medical service that covers the North West England region, consisting of the counties of Cheshire, Cumbria, Lancashire, Greater Manchester and Merseyside.